imagej/imagej.github.io/_pages/plugins/spim-registration/on-cluster.md

 ### Saving data on Lighsheet Z.1

-The Lightsheet Z.1 data are saved into the proprietary Zeiss file format **.czi**.
-Zeiss is working with [Bioformats](http://loci.wisc.edu/software/bio-formats) to make the .czi files compatible with Open Source platforms including Fiji.
-At the moment Fiji can only open .czi files that are saved as a single file per view where the left and right illumination images have been fused into one image inside the Zeiss ZEN software.
+The Lightsheet Z.1 data are saved into the proprietary Zeiss file format `*.czi`.
+Zeiss is working with [Bio-Formats](http://loci.wisc.edu/software/bio-formats) to make the `.czi` files compatible with Open Source platforms including Fiji.
+At the moment Fiji can only open `.czi` files that are saved as a single file per view where the left and right illumination images have been fused into one image inside the Zeiss ZEN software.
 This situation is going to change, for now, if you want to process the data with Fiji, save them in that way (TBD).

 ### Getting familiar with Linux command line environment